 OASN (EI&E) is also responsible for Marine Corps installations.
-Within the Department of the Navy and Headquarters Marine Corps (HQMC), the Deputy Commandant for Installations and Logistics (DC I&L) is responsible for providing "ready and resilient bases, leading modernization efforts, and developing infrastructure."
+Within the Department of the Navy and Headquarters Marine Corps (HQMC), the Deputy Commandant for Installations and Logistics (DC I&L) is responsible for providing ready and resilient bases, leading modernization efforts, and developing infrastructure.
 The Marine Corps manages its installations through its Marine Corps Installations Command (MCICOM).
-MCICOM provides oversight, direction, and coordination of installation services.
-Like CNIC, MCICOM works with NAVFAC to execute installation projects.
+MCICOM "exercises command and control of Marine Corps Installations via regional commanders in order to provide oversight, direction, and coordination of installation services."
+Like CNIC, MCICOM works with NAVFAC to execute installation projects and services.